weboko/lssa/README.md

 ### Accounts

-Every piece of state in NSSA is stored in an account.
 The CLI provides commands to manage accounts.
 Run `wallet account` to see the options available:
 ```bash
 Commands:
   get           Get account data